Srdjan667/rpg-tome/README.md

     pip install -r requirements.txt

 ## Development server
-After installing requirements, run the testing server:
-Navigate to project's folder and run from Command Prompt (Windows), or Terminal (Linux):
+Upon your first installation navigate to root folder (folder that contains `manage.py`) and run from Command Prompt (Windows), or Terminal (Linux):

+    python manage.py migrate

+After installing requirements, you can run the testing server from root folder:

     python manage.py runserver